Guest series by James Matthew Wilson. (Part 1)

 Well after dinner, when the plates are stacked,

 A smear of mashed potatoes and thin ribbons

 Of beef all that is left, so have we feasted,

-I scrub the kitchen, fueled on pints of stout.
+I scrub the kitchen, sipping pints of stout.

 Then, Ceci asks to watch The Quiet Man.